Fork me on GitHub

 // Create a new instance with config options

-const loadableData = new LoadableData("/api/books", useCache, errorCallback);
+const loadableData = new LoadableData("/api/books", {cache: useCache, errorCallback: errorCallback});

-// Refresh data (can use cache to avoid flickering)
+// Refresh data

 // Refresh data for other instances which uses the same endpoint